-The program, offered through the Rutgers Robert Wood Johnson Medical School, is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The three-year program, beginning at the PGY-2 level, is committed to providing exposure to diverse clinical cases and giving residents extensive opportunities for hands-on training with electrodiagnostic testing, Botox injections for treatment of spasticity, baclofen pump refills, and peripheral joint injections.
-Residents graduating from the program feel very confident in their medical knowledge, clinical and procedural skills, and have a 100 percent match rate into PM&R fellowships in brain injury medicine, pain medicine, spinal cord injury, pediatrics and sports medicine.
+Residents graduating from the program feel very confident in their medical knowledge, clinical and procedural skills, and have a 100% match rate into PM&R fellowships in brain injury medicine, pain medicine, spinal cord injury, pediatrics and sports medicine.

-The PM&R Program also offers two ACGME accredited one-year Fellowship training programs, offering one open position per year in the Brain Injury Medicine Fellowship and one open position per year in the Pain Medicine Fellowship.
+The PM&R Program also offers two ACGME accredited one-year fellowship training programs, one in Brain Injury Medicine and two in Pain Medicine.